A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: Results

 \subsubsection{Low-velocity lens}

 This numerical experiment is geared towards a direct comparison of WRI$\ast$ and FWI, and demonstrates the relative robustness of WRI$\ast$ against spurious modes.
 We consider the Gaussian lens model presented in \citep{huang2018volume}, here reproduced in Figure~\ref{fig:lens}.
 The problem consists of imaging a low-velocity anomaly of Gaussian shape from transmission data, starting with an homogeneous model.
 Contrary to the previous example, we run this experiment in time domain.
 The synthetics are generated with a Ricker source wavelet of 10 Hz peak frequency (corresponding to a spatial wavelength of 200 m), with no artificial noise added.
 We model 15 sources, and gather data with approximately 200 receivers (evenly spaced).
-The low-velocity zone generates triplications that are apparent in the data shown in Figure~\ref{fig:lensdata}, which cause cycle skipping.
+The low-velocity zone generates triplications and eventually causing cycle skipping.

-In this experiment, we run 20 iterations of the l-BFGS optimizer \citep{nocedal2006numerical}.
-Due to cycle skipping, FWI converges to a local minimum, shown in Figure~\ref{fig:lensinv-fwi}.
-We stress the fact both WRI or WRI$\ast$ need be used in combination with source weighting (equation~\ref{eq:srcweight}) to converge to the solution \citep[as also documented in][]{huang2018volume, symes2020waveform, symes2020wavefield}.
-The WRI$\ast$ result (obtained with data tolerance $\epsilon=0$) is depicted in Figure~\ref{fig:lensinv-twri}.
-We observe that WRI$\ast$ is clearly able to reconstruct the anomaly and is not stuck to a local minimum, contrary to FWI.